sandsmark/freeaoe/README.md

 Compared to other reimplementations as much as possible is fetched from the data files as well, and I try to avoid hardcoding anything, though some is hardcoded in the original game.

+ * Scenarios:
+    * Loading and parsing old and new scenario files (.scn and .scx)
+    * Loading and parsing old and new campaign files (.cpn and .cpx)
+    * All scenario trigger conditions and effects necessary to play the William Wallace tutorial scenario.
  * Villagers:
     * Automatic switching between builders, lumberjacks, etc.
     * Carrying resource tracking.